INSONSHADE Logo

 Some insects play a crucial role in aiding plant pollination and promoting the development of ecological diversity.

 However, insects can also become natural adversaries of plants.
 According to a report from the United Nations Food and Agriculture Organization (FAO), pests are responsible for annual crop losses of up to 40% worldwide.
-These invasive pests result in economic losses of at least $70 billion for countries each year and are a significant contributor to biodiversity depletion.
-Therefore, every gardening enthusiast and agricultural professional needs to understand how to prevent insect damage to plants effectively.
+These invasive pests result in economic losses of at least $70 billion annually for countries and significantly contribute to biodiversity depletion.
+Therefore, every gardening enthusiast and agricultural professional must understand how to prevent insect damage to plants effectively.

-Our factory specializes in producing agricultural protection nets, and as a result, we have accumulated valuable expertise in stopping bugs from eating plants.
+Our factory specializes in producing agricultural protection nets, and as a result, we have accumulated valuable expertise in stopping bugs from eating plant leaves, fruits, and seedlings.
 We hope the methods shared below will prove helpful in your agricultural cultivation efforts.

-In your garden, tender seedlings, nearly ripe fruit trees, and beautiful blossoms can all be tempting targets for insects.
+In your garden, tender seedlings and leaves, nearly ripe fruits, and beautiful blossoms can all be tempting targets for insects.
 So, how can you stop them from wreaking havoc on your plants?
-Here, we provide 11 effective methods that you can use based on the resources available to you.
+Here, we provide 10 effective methods that you can use based on your available resources.

 1. Manual Removal of The Bugs